 Can I purchase optional printed materials?

 Yes!
 The cost for printed materials for this course is $50 per unit.Total cost for optional printed materials is: $400.00.
-Printed materials are optional and not required to complete the course.
+Printed materials are available for purchase at any time and not require to complete this course.
 Everything you need to complete the course is provided online via our e-learning system.

 When can I start this course?